 Fares depend largely on time and distance, but can also vary slightly according to demand.

 Beware of boarding an empty one, as the driver may assume you want to hire the vehicle for your exclusive use and charge you accordingly.
 It’s advisable to watch what other passengers pay and to hand over your fare in front of them.
 Passengers are expected to know where they are getting off.
 ‘Thank you’ in the local language is the usual cue for the driver to stop.
 Make it clear to the driver or other passengers if you want to be told when you reach your destination.

 There are train networks in Egypt, Israel, Iran and Turkey, and these can represent the best transport option on some routes, such as between Cairo and Luxor in Egypt.
 Levels of comfort vary from country to country – many of Egypt’s trains are badly in need of an overhaul, Iran's are OK, while Israel and Turkey use new trains on some routes.

-In general, trains are less frequent and usually slower than buses, while many stations are some distance out of the town centres they serve.
+In general, trains are less frequent and usually slower than buses, while many stations are some distance from the town centres they serve.

-In general, tickets are only sold at the station and reservations are either compulsory or highly recommended.
+Tickets are generally only sold at the station and reservations are either compulsory or highly recommended.

 Other than the metro in Dubai, there is no passenger train service anywhere in the Arabian Peninsula at present (unless you count the the 400m of track in Al Hootah Cave in Oman!).